 Metallica Scholars Initiative

 East Central College has been selected as one of 10 community colleges in the country to receive a $100,000 grant from the iconic heavy metal band Metallica.
-Through their foundation, All Within My Hands, the “Metallica Scholars Initiative” provides funding for programs in Advanced Manufacturing.
+Through their foundation, All Within My Hands, the “Metallica Scholars Initiative” funds scholarships for Advanced Manufacturing programs at ECC.

 Metallica Scholars Initiative students will be trained in one of the following Advanced Manufacturing programs: